kenwals/shinrin-yoku/README.md

 If you prefer working on the repository locally, you can clone the repository to your desktop by the following steps.

 1. Go to [the Shinrin-Yuko github page](https://github.com/kenwals/shinrin-yoku) .
-2. above the list of files , click on the code button.
+2. Above the list of files , click on the code button.
 3. - To clone the repository using HTTPS, under "Clone with HTTPS", click the paste icon.
    - To clone the repository using an SSH key, click Use SSH, then click the paste icon .
    - To clone a repository using GitHub CLI, click Use GitHub CLI, then click the paste icon.